Holton's DEI & Belonging Roadmap to Anti-Racist Education

 In 2018 Holton created a Board Diversity, Equity & Inclusion Committee.
 For the 2020-2021 School year, the committee will engage the Board in establishing Anti-Racist goals and plans across all committees and for individual members by October 2020.
 They will also be participating in anti-racist training at the September Board retreat.

-Black Student Union (BSU), Asia Culture Club, South Asia Culture Club, Jewish Culture Club, Spectrum (LGBTQIA-identifying and allies), Iranian Culture Club, Latinx Club and Greek Club (ongoing).
+Black Student Union (BSU), East Asia Club, South Asia Culture Club, Jewish Culture Club, Spectrum (LGBTQIA-identifying and allies), Iranian Culture Club, Latinx Club and Greek Club (ongoing).

 Check out the latest issue of Scribbler to read what our Upper School students are saying about anti-racist education at Holton.